Tiling multipartite hypergraphs in Quasi-random Hypergraphs: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
 In the next section, we introduce proof ideas and give a probabilistic construction to prove Theorem~\ref{construction}.
-We give a proof of Theorem~\ref{dot-edge-partite} in Section 3.
-In Section 4, we prove an absorbing lemma, which is the main proof tool of Theorem~\ref{1/8-dot-codegree}, Theorem~\ref{factor3-2} and Theorem~\ref{gcd}.
-We review the hypergraph regularity method in Section 5.
+We give a proof of Theorem~\ref{dot-edge-partite} in Section~\ref{dot-edge-partite-thm}.
+In Section~\ref{tools}, we prove an absorbing lemma, which is the main tool in the proofs of Theorem~\ref{1/8-dot-codegree}, Theorem~\ref{factor3-2} and Theorem~\ref{gcd}.
+We review the hypergraph regularity method in Section~\ref{regular-lemma}.
 The following three sections contain proofs of Theorem~\ref{1/8-dot-codegree}, Theorem~\ref{factor3-2} and Theorem~\ref{gcd} respectively.
-The last section contains some remarks.
+At the end of Section~\ref{3-partite3-pf}, we will give the proof of Theorem~\ref{3-partite3-graph} using a probabilistic construction combined with Theorem~\ref{1/8-dot-codegree} and Theorem~\ref{factor3-2}.
+We include some discussions and further problems in the last section.